jg223fp/Thermal_sensor_drone/README.md

 #### Date of submission: 21xx-xx-xx

 ## Abstract
-The project aimed to develop a simple, yet effective, IoT-device that could help monitor heat generation in wide areas (e.g a disposal processing plants) and notify personel and/or ultimately the fire brigade.
+The project aimed to develop a simple, yet effective, IoT-device that could help monitor heat generation in wide areas (e.g a disposal processing plant) and notify personel and/or ultimately the fire brigade.

 ## Background
-The idea came from a relative who works as an engineer at a municipality eneregy department.
+The idea came from a relative who works as an engineer at a municipality energy department.

 He described how the vast property of a disposal processing plant or a recycling facility can be hard to monitor.
 A fire can be devastating so if heat generation can be detected in an early stage, the risk of injuries and damage on environment can be minimized.